dblock/slack-google-bot/DEPLOYMENT.md

 heroku config:add SLACK_API_TOKEN=...
 ```

+#### GOOGLE_API_KEY

+A required API key from https://console.developers.google.com/apis.
+You must create a new API project for _Google Custom Search_ and add credentials.

 #### GOOGLE_CSE_ID

 Optional Google Custom Search ID from https://cse.google.com/cse.
 When set the custom search engine will be used instead of Google Web Search.